 Compensate your CO₂ through e-Visa.ie

 Are you applying for your visa, eTA or ESTA on e-Visa.ie?
 Then you will be offered the option to compensate your flight’s CO₂ emissions before you pay for your Visa.
 The amount of CO₂ emissions is estimated based on a direct economy class roundtrip flight to the country for which you request your Visa.
 The compensation costs are then paid together with your visa.
 Then, e-visa.co.uk will purchase credits on your behalf that compensate your flight’s emissions.
 Your contributions are 100% used for buying carbon credits; e-visa.co.uk does not profit from this purchase.

-Recently, e-visa.co.uk has purchased a large amount of 15000 VCS-certified carbon credits on behalf of all our customers who wanted to compensate their flight.
-It regards credits that were sold for the construction of a hydropower plant in Indonesia.
-The transaction of these 15000 credits can be found in the public VCS register, available here.
+Since 2022, e-Visa.ie has purchased 15,000 VCS-certified carbon credits on behalf of customers wanting to compensate their flight.
+This concerns credits that were issued for the construction of a hydropower plant in Indonesia.
+The transactions of these credits can be found in the public VCS register, available here.
 Click on the tab VCUs.
 Enter ‘487‘ under ID and then filter the tab ‘Retirement Detailʼ (on the right) using the wordds ‘e-Visa.ie’.

 Take note: this news article about the ESTA for the USA is more than one year old.
 It might contain outdated information and advice, and no rights can therefore be derived from this article.
 Are you going on a trip soon and do you wish to do know what rules currently apply?
 Read all about the up-to-date information about the ESTA for the USA.